 External drivers will enter the site, however attention is required to segregate them as much as possible.
 Observe they cannot access open plan offices except if they are segregated by windows, walls, etc.

 External drivers are not allowed to go onto the loading areas.
-Specific points are to be commiunicated by the driver to loading staff.
+Specific points are to be communicated by the driver to loading staff.
 Sanitizing equipment is to be made available and is compulsory for use.
+Provisions need to be made to enable hand cleaning and disinfection!

 Internal drivers are required to observe all hygiene rules before entering the site.
 They are not allowed to enter production areas without adequate change-over and due respect of the hygiene rules.